rockstor/rockstor-doc/data_loss.rst

 * Use Rockstor's replication feature to asynchronously and automatically replicate important shares on another Rockstor system.
-* Use reputable backup orientated software configured to replicate important Shares, ideally to both on and off site sources (note that we have a number of backup orientated :ref:`rockons_intro` available).
+* Use reputable backup orientated software configured to replicate important Shares, ideally to both on- and off-site sources (note that we have a number of backup-orientated :ref:`rockons_intro` available).
 * Create periodic backups of your Rockstor configuration (See :ref:`config_backup`).